SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 # SonarQube

-[SonarQube](https://www.sonarqube.org/) offers Code Quality and Code Security analysis for up to 27 languages.
-Find Bugs, Vulnerabilities, Security Hotspots and Code Smells throughout your workflow.
+Code better in up to 27 languages.
+Improve Code Quality and Code Security throughout your workflow.
+[SonarQube](https://www.sonarqube.org/) can detect Bugs, Vulnerabilities, Security Hotspots and Code Smells and give you the guidance to fix them.

 ## Introduction